D3jag0re/file-integrity-checker/README.md

 ## To Run

-- Run workflow
+- Run Script with optins
-- Make note of `bastion-host ip` and `private-server private ip`
-- SSH into `bastion-host` using its ip
-- Then using the keys copied into `/root/keys/`, ssh into private-server

 ## Notes

-- Notes
+- There is both a `bash` and `python` version of this as my own personal stretch goal.
+- for `bash` made use of `sha256sum` .
+Hoping this doesn't void the requirements.
+Still required lots of modification and usage inside the tool.
+- if `checksum` file is included in the directory, it will report `FAILED`

 ## Lessons Learned